-We’ve spent the last 12 weeks seeking out athletes who compete at a pretty high-level in their sport —CrossFit, powerlifting, weightlifting, GRID —to learn what they eat, how they fuel themselves and hear what lessons they’ve learned along the way.
+We’ve spent 12 weeks seeking out athletes who compete at a pretty high-level in their sport —CrossFit, powerlifting, weightlifting, GRID —to learn what they eat, how they fuel themselves and hear what lessons they’ve learned along the way.

 Here are the 4 biggest takeaways from these athletes that you can –and should– implement in your own nutrition.